Licence to Occupy Commercial Premises

 You should cover the following issues:

 Use Legalo’s great template for this.
 It will cover all the relevant points and only take you a few minutes to complete.
-Out template is quick and easy to complete.
+Our template is quick and easy to complete.
+It also has a full written guide, which is easy to follow, and it minimises the use of legal jargon.

 Can an administrator grant a licence to occupy?